eddiezane/sendgrid-actionmailer/README.md

  * `<a href="%asm_preferences_raw_url%">Manage Email Preferences</a>`

 Note: This feature, and substitutions in general, do not work in combination with dynamic templates.

+## Testing

+The setting `perform_send_request` is available to disable sending for testing purposes.
+Setting perform_send_request false and return_response true enables the testing of the JSON API payload.